 "We have a separate team investigating the provider networks, and SAS is having an important impact there," says Wolfe.
 "Not many providers can deliver that visual representation and the links to the individual entities that are potentially perpetrating these larger-scale frauds."

-"Our implementation here is fairly new and these investigations can sometimes take months or years to reach fruition.
-We expected to identify about a dozen cases annually, but in just the first quarter, we initiated 15 different investigations.
+"These investigations can sometimes take months or years to reach fruition.
+But in just the first quarter, we initiated 15 different investigations.
 It is expected that these fraud rings will prevent up to $20 million in fraudulent claims.
 SAS found more viable cases than we'd anticipated."

-Within twelve months of full implementation of the models, CNA had recovered or prevented fraudulent claims totaling over $2 million, directly attributable to SAS.
+Within two years of full implementation of the models, CNA had seen the ratio of cases flagged for potential fraud rise to 8.1 percent, resulting in recovered or prevented fraudulent claims totaling over $6.4 million, directly attributable to SAS.

 And investigations now operate more efficiently because CNA can focus on high-likelihood cases instead of false positives.